 For 80 years The Wizard of Oz has captivated audiences with it technicolour beauty, its light shining across countless generations.
 While its music and performances have entered the realms of cinematic legend.
 But what makes this 1939 picture a timeless classic of cinema?
 Is it the cutting edge use of new effects?
 The beautifully written musical score?
 Or is it the ability of the film to tap into the truths of human society, belonging and leadership?
 For me The Wizard of Oz plays with societal themes that have stretched from 1939 to the modern world we now live in.
 Ensuring its ability to speak to new generations on every step of its 80 year journey.

 Baum’s 1900 book, which inspired MGM’s film of 1939 has been dissected numerous times to uncover its core meanings.
 More than simply a children’s story Baum’s book could be seen as a commentary on the American State.
 From industry (The Tin Man) to farming (The Scarecrow) and the ever increasing but reticent global role of the U.S (The Lion).
-All wrapped up in the vision of young girl who wants to believe in a utopian Country but finds the truth is charade of smoke and mirrors.
+All wrapped up in the vision of young girl who wants to believe in a utopian Country but finds a charade of smoke and mirrors.
 Others have drawn parallels to religious iconography and the Pilgrims Progress by John Bunyan.
 The true nature of Baum’s literary meaning may never be fully understood.
 Its hidden messages obscured by time, with modern interpretations continuing to reflect new perspectives of the 1900 book.

 When MGM decided to loosely adapt Baum’s Wizard of Oz for film, they were following several previous incarnations of Baum’s book.
 From a musical stage version in 1902 to a silent movie version in 1910.
 But unlike its previous version’s, MGM’s was to be given the full Hollywood treatment.
 From a studio at the top of its game in creativity and production.